adopted at the Extraordinary General Meeting on 14 June 2023

 The company shall have 1 – 2 auditors with a maximum of 2 deputy auditor(s).

 § 7 Notice of general meetings of shareholders

 Notice of a general meeting of shareholders shall be published in Post- och Inrikes Tidningar (the Official Swedish Gazette) as well as on the company’s website.
 The fact that notice has been published shall be advertised in Dagens Nyheter newspaper.

 Notice to annual general meetings and notice to extraordinary general meetings, where amendment of the articles of association shall be resolved upon, shall be published not earlier than six weeks and not later than four weeks prior to the general meeting.
 Notice to other extraordinary general meetings shall be published not earlier than six weeks and not later than three weeks prior to the general meeting.

-Shareholders who wish to participate in a general meeting must be recorded in a transcription or other presentation of the register of shareholders in effect five weekdays prior to the meeting and must notify the company of their intention to attend no later than the day stipulated in the notice of the meeting.
+Shareholders who wish to participate in a general meeting must notify the company of their intention to attend no later than the day stipulated in the notice of the meeting.
 The latter mentioned day may not fall on a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve and New Year’s Eve, nor may it fall earlier than the fifth weekday prior to the meeting.

 § 8 Opening of the general meeting